rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 The issue is that Chocolatonly niggle is that if you use Chocolatey a lot you may hit it's reate limits.
 So, if I have 5 machines, and I run a command to update all my programs each night, for 3 or 4 different programs, its generates a lot of requests to Chocolatey, and from a single IP address, they will throttle you.
 Suddenly, you are locked out from updates.
 This is annoying for home use, but for a company you really dont want to be the person getting the IP blocked.

-## The Fix - A Private Choclatey Server
+## The Fix - A Private Chocolatey Server

 The fix is to run your own Nuget caching server and tell your clients with Chocolatey to go to that.
 It means that oyu reach out to Chocolatey one time for package details, and then that is cached on a local Nuget repository.
 Don't worry, this is nowhere near as difficult as it sounds!

-### Installing and Configruing Nexus Repository Manager
+### Installing and Configuring Nexus Repository Manager

 On a windows machine, install Choclatey like so